DrBeef/Quake2Quest/README.md

 * Off-Hand Thumbstick - locomotion
 * Off-Hand Trigger - Run
 * Off-Hand Grip Button - Weapon Stabilisation - with the machine gun this will reduce the scatter of the projectiles
+* Off-Hand Thumbstick click - If cheats are enabled then this will give you ALL pickups/weapons

 Useful CVARs